epri-dev/IEEE-2030.5-Client/platform.md

-The application programmer is free to define new events, the only caution is make sure the event code is unique (a unique offset from `EVENT_NEW`) so that it does not clash with an existing platform event or client library event.
+The application programmer is free to define new events, the only caution is make sure the event code is unique (a unique offset from `EVENT_NEW`) so that it does not clash（n. 冲突，交战；争论，争执；交锋，） with an existing platform event or client library event.

 Porting
 -------